openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Possible Causes**

-The data to be sent is too large, causing memory allocation to fail.
+The data to be sent is too large, causing memory allocation failure.

 **Resolution Steps**